overlookmotel/livepack/README.md

 #### Require hook

-Livepack instruments the code as it runs, by patching NodeJS's `require()` function (using [@babel/register](https://babeljs.io/docs/en/babel-register)).
-This is what allows it to capture the value of variables in closures.
+Livepack instruments the code as it runs, by patching NodeJS's `require()` function.
+It uses [@babel/register](https://babeljs.io/docs/en/babel-register) internally.
+This instrumentation what allows Livepack to capture the value of variables in closures.

-Your app must have an entry point which registers the require hook and then `require()`s the app itself.
+Your app must have an entry point which registers the require hook, and then `require()`s the app itself.

 ```js
 // index.js